sapo83/StockProject/README.md

 # Script to check stock prices daily

-I have a stock portfolio that I use a 25% trailing stop strategy.
+I have a stock portfolio that uses a 25% trailing stop strategy.
 I use the highest stock price since I've owned the stock to calculate the trailing stop.
 The trailing stop is calculated by subtracting 25% from the highest price.
 This means that every day I have to check the stock prices & keep track if there is a new high.
 For entirely too long, I've been doing this myself every day & keeping all the data in an Excel file.
 This is my attempt to automate the process.

 My idea is to have a bash driver script that will eventually run everything in one command.
 I separated out the functions into their own file.
 I'm not sure how helpful that will be but right now it seems likes a nice idea.
 I also have a test file.